Engineering-Research-and-Development/true-connector/doc/testbed/TESTBED.md

 ![DSC Collection](DSC_Communication.jpg "DSC Collection")

-## TrueConnector as provider
+## TRUE Connector as provider

-TrueConnector comes with predefined Self Description document, with one artifact and following contract offer.
+TRUE Connector comes with predefined Self Description document, with one artifact and following contract offer.
 You can get more information by expecting the document itself on URL:

 ```
 https://localhost:8090/